The Kyle and Jackie O Show: Ratings

-Since July 2018, The Kyle and Jackie O Show has recorded the largest audience among Sydney breakfast FM shows in every radio survey.
+Since July 2018, The Kyle and Jackie O Show recorded the largest audience among Sydney breakfast FM shows in every radio survey.
 As of September 2021, the show had a 10.7% market share of the total Sydney breakfast time slot.
 In the period April–June 2021 the show recorded the largest audience across all Sydney breakfast shows (AM/FM) with a market share of 15.5%, their highest result.
-Host Kyle Sandilands attributes the show's rating success in part to his and Jackie O's tendency to say what they are thinking, "even if [we're] not sure".
+Host Kyle Sandilands attributed the show's rating success in part to his and Jackie O's tendency to say what they were thinking, "even if [we're] not sure".

-The syndicated Kyle and Jackie O Show: Hour of Power airs nationally on various regional radio stations, reaching 5.3 million Australians on the KIIS Network and an additional 6.4 million Australians on Ace Radio's regional stations.
+The syndicated Kyle and Jackie O Show: Hour of Power aired nationally on various regional radio stations, reaching 5.3 million Australians on the KIIS Network and an additional 6.4 million Australians on Ace Radio's regional stations.

-Kyle and Jackie O's global show, Alist with Kyle and Jackie O, co-produced with Bowserland attracts an audience of more than 1.2 million listeners from radio stations in Australia and across the globe.
+Kyle and Jackie O's global show, Alist with Kyle and Jackie O, co-produced with Bowserland attracted an audience of more than 1.2 million listeners from radio stations in Australia and across the globe.
 After the show commenced in the Sydney breakfast market in January 2005, it needed only 12 months to claim the top spot in the FM ratings.

 In November 2023, it was revealed the pair had signed a 10-year, A$200 million deal, a record for the Australian market; in other words, Kyle and Jackie O would each get a base salary of $10 million, plus bonus total stock options valued at $14 million.
-The pair also negotiated a clause that allows them to broadcast to anywhere on earth; with the show being syndicated in the Melbourne market, leading to the cancellation of the Lauren & Jase show by the end of 2023.
+The pair also negotiated a clause that allows them to broadcast to anywhere on earth; with the show being syndicated in the Melbourne market, leading to the cancellation of the Jase & Lauren show by the end of 2023.
 This programming change did not perform well; with 140,000 listeners lost in Melbourne's KIIS breakfast show compared to the previous year six months in.
 In the final ratings for 2024, the show finished 6th place in Melbourne with a market share of 5 per cent while remaining the top spot in Sydney with 13.5 per cent.
-This poor performance has been attributed to Sandilands hubris and the show's sexualised nature.
+This poor performance was attributed to Sandilands' hubris and the show's sexualised nature.

+In 2026, The Kyle and Jackie O Show received its lowest position in the ratings since its launch in Melbourne in 2024.